eniac/mu2sls/README.md

 * Investigate services that would require non-persistent state.
 Authentication service (session variable), service that gets paginated results and has next pointer.

+* Think about an optimization that keeps beldi transaction calls lazy and fuses transactions that are next to each other.

 * TODO: The HTTP transport also needs to be modified so that it can understand the error messages that OpenFaaS returns.

 * TODO: Check performance improvements by using python3-flask or python3-http template for serverless.

+* TODO: Write Frontend tests

 * TODO: For performance measurements, I need to make a timing function with python decorators to time different parts of the process, such as my transport layers, etc.